ddorn/cozy-discord-bot/readme.md

 # EPFL Discord Bot

 Actually does not do much, except run an interpreter for the owner.
+To see an interesting bot, got to [tfjm-discord-bot](https://gitlab.com/ddorn/tfjm-discord-bot)

 ### Install and run